Salesforce DevOps—what is it, and why's everyone talking about it?

 In fact, the 2022 report from Google’s DevOps Research and Assessment program (DORA) found that elite teams release 973 times more frequently than low-performing teams.
 High-performing teams also have a lead time from commit to deploy that is a whopping 6570 time faster than low performers, and their changes are 1/3 less likely to fail.

 And we’re seeing similar trends among teams developing on Salesforce.
-Our industry report shows that teams with the highest performance metrics all have mature DevOps processes in place.
+Our industry report shows that teams with the highest performance metrics all have a mature DevOps process in place.
 This allows them to release at least once a day, have a change failure rate of under 10%, and restore lost data within a few days.

-What does DevOps involve?
+What does Salesforce DevOps involve?

 In general, a robust DevOps strategy will include practices such as version control, continuous integration, automated testing and backup.